duracloud/deployment-docs/aws-setup.md

 ###.
 Create CloudFront Signing Key and drop it in the config bucket
 Bill can you take me through this processes?

-# DNS
-Describes configuration of DNS to support DuraCloud